elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 * $\bf{\alpha} = (\alpha_1, \alpha_2,...,\alpha_k):$ Vector of parameters of
 Dirichlet distribution.
-Each concentration parameter $\alpha_i$ is the effective number of observations associated with the element (i.e, call topic) $p_i.$
+Each concentration parameter $\alpha_i$ is the effective number of observations associated with the outcome (i.e, call topic) $p_i.$

 * $\bf{B(\bf{\alpha})}:$ Beta function, which has a constant value for given